-The Eurasian Wigeon was the first bird of my eleventh month of non stop madness.
-I ran into another birder early this morning at Whitby's Thickson Point, who was also searching for the Wigeon.
-We were seeing Brant, and American Wigeon, Mergansers and even a Tundra Swan, but no Eurasian.
+The Eurasian Wigeon was the first bird of my eleventh month of non-stop madness.
+I ran into another birder early this morning at Whitby's Thickson Point, who was also searching for the wigeon.
+We were seeing Brant, and American Wigeon, mergansers and even a Tundra Swan, but no Eurasian Wigeon.

 Just 22 more species to get to my goal of 572 and match Roger Tory Peterson's "Wild America" Big Year, and 50 more birds for 600.
 But I still have miles to fly and drive before I rest, and only 56 days left in 2012 in which to see them all.

 Tick - Tick - Tick...